medga/english_learning/parts of speech/adverb.md

 # Adverb

-Sure, I'd be happy to describe adverbs for you!

 An adverb is a word that modifies or describes a verb, an adjective, or another adverb.
 Adverbs are used to provide additional information about how, when, where, or to what extent something is happening.

 Here are some examples of adverbs: